About the Old Town North Arts and Cultural District

 Old Town North was defined as Alexandria's Arts and Cultural District in the 2017 Old Town North Small Area Plan.
 The objective of the District is to contribute to the City's creative economy and enrich the neighborhood.
 Identified arts uses that are desired include visual or performing arts venues, such as a theater, concert hall, or music venue; instructional art, drama, or music academy; museum; culinary arts institute.

 The Old Town North Alliance has made the implementation of the Small Area Plan its mission.
-We provide neighborhood information and outreach; work with developers and City staff for community benefits, advocate for sound development; and have prepared an "Arts and Cultural District WALK" that will fill in some of the blank spaces along the Fairfax Street frontages as well as create an interesting path for visitors to follow between the existing Torpedo Factory Art Center and the future Arts Building at the Power Plant.
+We provide neighborhood information and outreach; work with developers and City staff for community benefits, advocate for sound development; and have prepared a master plan for an "Arts and Cultural District Walk" that will fill in some of the blank spaces along the Fairfax Street frontages as well as create an interesting path for visitors to follow between the existing Torpedo Factory Art Center and the future Art/Culture Gateway at the Potomac River Generating Station.